thatjosh/geolocation-security-management/README.md

 ## Seed Data

-Two seed data files are available at `/src/data/` : `events-seed-json.json` and `personnel-seed-json.json`.
+Two seed data files are available at the `/src/data/` directory: `events-seed-json.json` and `personnel-seed-json.json`.

 <br>